 - Assembling the EJWOX Composting Tumbler is challenging.

 - Disorganized hardware.

-This implies that patience is required during installation, and that no screws or bolts should be fully tightened until the device is completely completed.
-If you inserted the screws in the incorrect holes, you’ll need to be able to quickly remove and replace them.
+This implies that patience is required during installation and that no screws or bolts should be fully tightened until the device is completely completed.
+If you inserted the screws in the incorrect holes, you’d need to be able to remove and replace them quickly.